omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### ~

 ## SCENE 2.
 INT.
-CHERMIONE'S CASTLE - DAWN.
+CHERMIONE'S CASTLE - DAWN

 ### The Queen Of The Night gives magical help and CHERMIONE makes a plan to outwit the ghost